baiwusanyu-c/pr-checker/README.md

 # 🚀 PR-Checker

-Detect and update your Pull Requests in batches
+Detect and update your Pull Requests in batches, it contains a browser extension with `cli`

 English | [中文](https://github.com/baiwusanyu-c/pr-checker/blob/master/README.ZH-CN.md)
 ## Features